 Payment Options > Survivor Options

-If you elect a survivor option when you apply for retirement, you receive a reduced pension throughout your lifetime; however, upon your death your pension and health insurances continue for the lifetime of your survivor pension beneficiary.
+If you elect a survivor option when you apply for retirement, you receive a reduced pension throughout your lifetime; however, upon your death your pension and health insurance benefits continue for the lifetime of your survivor pension beneficiary.
 You can name your spouse, child (including your adopted child), grandchild, sibling, or parent as survivor pension beneficiary.

 If you elect the 100 percent survivor option, upon your death your survivor will receive the same monthly benefit you received (before any tax, insurance premium, or other deductions).
 If you elect the 75 percent option, your survivor receives 75 percent of your benefit amount; with the 50 percent option your survivor will be paid 50 percent of your monthly pension payment.